woodser/monero-ts/docs/developer_guide/web_app_guide.md

 ### Configuring the project directory

-monero-javascript provides a script that automatically downloads the files and configures the directories you need to host a functioning monero-javascript web application server.
-To automatically download and run the script:
+A script is available to automatically download and launch a functioning monero-javascript web app in an application server.
+To download and run the script:

 1. Create a new folder for the project:
 `mkdir ~/monero-javascript_web_app`